openstack/ironic/doc/source/admin/inspection/managed.rst

    [inspector]
    callback_endpoint_override = https://example.com/baremetal-introspection/v1/continue

-For the built-in inspection, the bare metal API endpoint can be overriden
+For the built-in inspection, the bare metal API endpoint can be overridden
 instead:

 .. code-block:: ini